The-Last-Cookie/stringcalc/README.md

 Integers and other data types alike have a specific set of values which they can have.
 If you want to use bigger numbers than these data types offer, you will need a workaround.
 Strings can theoretically be infinite (practically they are limited by the maximum available memory space).
 This C++ library offers the ability to use strings and calculate equations with them as if they were numbers.

 The maximum size of a string is given by `std::string().max_size()`.
 In standard C++ it is around 2^32.
 However, this can vary due to compiler and memory implementation.
 I will try to optimize the code, so that strings can be as long as possible.
-An idea might be to use pointers (call-by-reference) or the (rope data structure)[https://en.wikipedia.org/wiki/Rope_(data_structure)].
+An idea might be to use pointers (call-by-reference) or the [rope data structure](https://en.wikipedia.org/wiki/Rope_(data_structure)).
 This will need further investigation though.

 At the moment, all implemented functions take positive _integers_ and return the calculated number as a string.
 The input as well as the output for all functions needs to be positive.